Fact file - 2018 entry

 3 years full-time

-including maths, physics and chemistry
+Maths, physics and chemistry

-34 (6 in maths at Higher Level plus 6, 5, in physics and chemistry in any order with both at Higher Level preferred)
+34 (6 in maths at Higher Level plus 6, 5, in physics and chemistry in any order with both at Higher Level preferred) plus GCSE maths and English at 4 or above

 University Park Campus